-The key element to making working with trauma safe, is to help you shift away from anything overwhelming, and support you to be in control of the focus and depth of work.
+The key element to making working with trauma safe, is to help you shift away from anything overwhelming when you need to, so that you can stay grounded in your body.
+Using eye positions, we can gently reorient your nervous system to positive memories until you are relaxed and ready to work with the tough stuff again.
+This allows you to be in control of the focus and depth of work.
 It is not healing to go back into overwhelm, or feeling trapped, or powerless, without feeling safe and supported.
+It's touching those states of consciousness directly while breathing and listening to relaxing music that clears them from the nervous system and the psyche, even the DNA expression.
 I will also help you to learn tools and resources so you can stay grounded in your body, and work with triggers on your own when they come up in your life.

 Luckily, it is not necessary to consciously remember all the traumatic things that happened to you growing up or since then.
 In fact, it can be rewounding to focus too much on memories.
 The key is clearing the patterns from the body and the nervous system, which can be done non-verbally, and releasing the unhealthy beliefs which go with trauma.
 The tools I use, allow us to go to that depth, without having to spend a lot of time going through painful memories.
 Brainspotting, in particular, is amazing in its ability to process a whole traumatic thread on the level of the nervous system.
 EFT is great for releasing unconscious, unhelpful trauma based beliefs.